Alan Sabrosky: Unionization of the military

-Claims of Antisemitism
+Claims of antisemitism

 Sabrosky has been critical of American Jews who serve in the Israel Defense Forces (IDF), but not in the U.S. armed forces.
-Daniel Flesch, a former IDF paratrooper, has called Sabrosky a conspiracy theorist and criticized him for writing that "a large majority of American Jews...espouse a form of political bigamy called dual loyalty".
+Daniel Flesch, a former IDF paratrooper, has called Sabrosky a conspiracy theorist and criticized him for writing that "a large majority of American Jews... espouse a form of political bigamy called dual loyalty".

-The Anti-Defamation League named Sabrosky as a key figure in anti-Semitic 9/11 conspiracy theories.
+The Anti-Defamation League named Sabrosky as a key figure in antisemitic 9/11 conspiracy theories.
 Sabrosky stated that he "arrived" as a 9/11 "Truther" in 2009 and spent over a decade alternately stating that the U.S. military establishment knows that Israel was behind the attacks instead of Al-Qaeda but won't support 9/11 Truthers by publicly stating that, or bragging that 9/11 Truthers have "won" the "battle" over the truth of 9/11 and are merely waiting for the Federal government to publicly admit their defeat to the American populace.
 However, in October 2021 Sabrosky lamented that the 9/11 movement had completely failed at all of its goals, with the 20th anniversary of the terrorist attacks by Al-Qaeda being noteworthy for the non-presence of the Truthers.

 Although Sabrosky has one Jewish grandparent, he does not identify particularly strongly with this Jewish ancestry, stating "an outside identity, Jewish or other, has never meant much at all to me.
-I’m an American", distinguishing himself from "an awful lot of American Jews [who] do not think of themselves as Americans who happen to be Jewish, but as Jews who happen to be living in America."
+I'm an American", distinguishing himself from "an awful lot of American Jews [who] do not think of themselves as Americans who happen to be Jewish, but as Jews who happen to be living in America."